StackVista/stackstate-docs/stackpacks/integrations/aws.md

     - Once an hour, all services are queried to gain a full point-in-time snapshot of resources.
     - Once a minute, Cloudtrail and Eventbridge events are read to find changes to resources.
 - Logs are retrieved once a minute from Cloudwatch and a central S3 bucket.
 These are mapped to associated components in StackState.
 - Metrics are retrieved on-demand by the StackState CloudWatch plugin.
+These are mapped to associated components in StackState.

 ## Setup

 ### Prerequisites

-To set up the StackState AWS V2 integration, you need to have:
+To set up the StackState AWS integration, you need to have:

 - [StackState Agent V2](agent.md) installed on a machine which can connect to both AWS and StackState.
 - An AWS account for the StackState Agent to use when deploying resources to the target AWS accounts.
 It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this is not required.